KoalaV2/K.A.I/README.md

-# Project Seb in Python
+# K.A.I aka Koalas artificial intelligence

 **Secondary version is written in C++ at https://github.com/KoalaV2/project-seb**